watsona4/scipy2016/SciPy2016TripReport.md

 > intuitive model for describing hierarchical scientific data in C++,
 > C, Fortran, and Python.
 Conduit supports in-core data coupling
 > between packages, serialization, and I/O tasks.
 Conduit leverages
-> ideas from JSON and NumPy to provide a cross-language data access
+> ideas from JSON and Numpy to provide a cross-language data access
 > API that simplifies sharing data in the HPC ecosystem.
 For SciPy
 > 2016, an important focus of our talk will be Python support in
 > Conduit and how positive experiences using Python motivated our